wur-bioinformatics/introduction-to-bioinformatics/week1.md

 ## Practical assignments

-This practical contains questions and exercises to help you process the study materials of Week 1.
+This practical contains questions and exercises to help you process the study materials of Chapter 1.
 You have 2 mornings to work your way through the exercises.
 In a single session you should aim to get about halfway through this guide (i.e., day 1: assignment 1-3, day 2: assignment 4 and project preparation exercise).
 Use the time indication to make sure that you do not get stuck in one assignment.